God Is With Us | Week Four

 WEEK FOUR | God Is With Us

 Emily Stimpson Chapman is an award-winning writer on ‘all things Catholic’—from politics and catechesis to higher education and the media, with a special focus on the Church’s teachings on marriage, sexuality, and femininity.
 She is the author of many books including Letters to Myself from the End of the World (Emmaus Road, 2021), Hope to Die: The Christian Meaning of the Resurrection of the Body (co-authored with Scott Hahn, 2020, Emmaus Road), and The Catholic Table: Finding Joy Where Food & Faith Meet (Emmaus Road, 2016).
-She recently released two children’s books, Mary:Mother of All, and the Supper of the Lamb, both co-authored with Scott Hahn.
+She has co-authored three children’s books with Scott Hahn: Mary:Mother of All, The Supper of the Lamb, and the recently released Lord, have Mercy.
 Honored by the Catholic Press Association and the Associated Church Press, you can read Emily’s latest at her Substack newsletter Through a Glass Darkly, and on Instagram (@emilystimpsonchapman).
 Links to all her content can be found at her linktree page.
 She lives in Pittsburgh with her husband and three young children, ages 4, 2, and 1.

 Image: Dream of St. Joseph, Gerard Seghers, 1591-1651